Chethantram/BlogSphere-/README.md

 npm install
 ```

 3 .
-Set up environment variables:

-Create a .env.local file in the root directory and include your Clerk API keys.

-4 .
 Run the application:
 ```bash
 npm run dev
 ```
-5 .
+4 .
 Open your browser and navigate to http://localhost:3000.

 # Code Structure